 Computer networks that control crucial industrial and manufacturing processes, and vital energy and water utilities, were once considered immune to cyberattack, because in theory they were “air-gapped,” with no physical connection to the worldwide Internet.
 But that notion has died as researchers have found obscure Internet connections in virtually every automated system.
 “These Scada (supervisory control and data acquisition) networks are becoming more and more connected to corporate ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Elbit Rushes To Plug Leaks In Industrial Processes".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Elbit Rushes To Plug Leaks In Industrial Processes".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.